MCDMSociety/MOrepo-Forget21/ReadMe.md

    - `n` is the number of variables.
    - `m` is the number of constrains.
    - `p` is the number of objectives.
-   - `nonZeroA` is the number of non-zero entries in the constraint matrix.
-   - `nonZeroC` is the number of non-zero objective coefficients in the objective matrix.
    - `objectiveTypes` is the nature of the objectives to be optimized.
 An identifier should be added for each objective, and it should be done in the same order as in the objective matrix.
    Four types are supported:
       	* maxsum: maximise a sum objective function
       	* minsum: minimise a sum objective function
-      	* maxmin: maximise a min objective function
-      	* minmax: minimise a max objective function
    - `objectiveCoefficientMatrix` is a p x n matrix defining the coefficients of the objective functions
    - `constraintMatrix` is a m x n matrix defining the coefficients of the constraints
    - `rHSMatrix` is a m x 2 matrix defining the right-hand side of the constraints.